TRAINING RUNS

 When should I come?

-If you’re new to fell running, we would recommend starting on one of our regular summer season ‘slower-paced’ runs which are highlighted in yellow on our training calendar.
+If you’re new to fell running, we would recommend starting on one of our regular summer season ‘slower-paced’ runs.
+Check the club’s FB page for up-to-date information on whether there is a slower-paced group running on a Tuesday evening.
 In the winter, if people are completely new to fell running, we encourage them to try running in the daytime before running with a headtorch.

 What do I need to bring?